Skip to main content

 Whether you play at a community court in Putra Heights, a sports complex in Shah Alam, or a private club in Mont Kiara, these habits will help keep you injury-free throughout the pickleball season:

 • Warm up for ten minutes: Include dynamic stretching, light jogging, and sport-specific movements such as lateral shuffles and gentle overhead swings.
+For the step-by-step version, follow our full pickleball warm-up routine.

 • Stay hydrated: In Malaysia's heat, drink water before, during, and after play.
 Carry an electrolyte drink for sessions exceeding one hour.